A multi-sensory experience in the "Van Gogh universe"

 Tái hiện The Bedroom - Ảnh: THE LUME Melbourne

-Reimagining The Bedroom - Photo: THE LUME Melbourne
+Recreating The Bedroom - Photo: THE LUME Melbourne

 Bức hoạ Cánh đồng lúa mì quạ bay được vẽ vào tháng 7/1890 - Ảnh: Morgan Sette

-The painting Wheatfield with Crows Flying was painted in July 1890 - Photo: Morgan Sette
+The painting "Wheat Field with Crows Flying" was painted in July 1890 - Photo: Morgan Sette

 Ảnh: Grande Experiences